ECONOMIC ANALYSIS WITH MATRICES - 2021/2

 Module code: ECO2048

-The module provides an introduction to linear algebra and considers a variety of applications of matrices of relevance to economics, using computational methods now standard in the profession.
+The module provides an introduction to linear algebra and considers a variety of applications of matrices of relevance to economics and finance, using computational methods now standard in the profession.

 RISPOLI Luciano (Economics)

 ECTS Credits: 7.5

 Framework: FHEQ Level 5